kristinabog/goldish/README.md

 1. See all products listed with pictures and their price, so I can decide what to choose
 2. Filter through the products by category, price or name, so I can easily find the right product for me
 3. To use a searh query, in order to find a specific product
-4. See all the product details and reviews of an individual product, in order to understand if the porduct is worth purchasing
+4. See all the product details and reviews of an individual product, in order to understand if the product is worth purchasing
 5. To easily select a product to purchase
 6. Get real time feedback on my actions on the website
 7. View my bag and total costs